• Recipes Index

 • Kale and Sausage Soup with Cannellini Beans

-How to Make Easy French Bread
+Step-by-step photos for How to Make French Bread

-A large step by step picture collage made of twenty pictures that show the exact steps for making NO MIXER needed Easy French Bread.loaf of french bread fresh out of the ovenFrequently Asked Questions About Making Easy French Bread
+A large step by step picture collage made of twenty pictures that show the exact steps for making NO MIXER needed Easy French Bread.loaf of french bread fresh out of the ovenFrequently Asked Questions About Making Homemade French Bread

-What Kind of Yeast should I use when I make French Bread?
+What kind of yeast should I use when I make French bread?

 You can use active dry yeast or rapid rise yeast with this recipe.
-Just remember that when you use active dry yeast you need to let it sit in the water with a little sugar for 5-10 minutes so it can proof.
+Just remember that when you use active dry yeast, you need to let it sit in the water with a little sugar for 5-10 minutes so it can proof.

-How do you make nice slit marks on the top of French Bread?
+How do you make nice slit marks on the top of French bread?

-I use a small really sharp knife.
-If you want them to look really professional you can buy a special tool called a Bakers Bread Lame.
+I use a small, really sharp knife.
+If you want them to look really professional, you can buy a special tool called a Baker’s Bread Lame.
 Sometimes it can be hard to get a good slit with a regular knife.

 a loaf of french bread. half of the loaf has been sliced and you can see the knife next to the loaf.
-The loaf is sitting on the baking sheet that is covered with the silpat, silicone matWhat pan is best for Baking French Bread?
+The loaf is sitting on the baking sheet that is covered with the silpat, silicone matWhat pan is best for baking French bread?

 I just use my regular cookie sheets.
 I put two loaves on one pan.
-Sometimes they touch a little after they rise and bake, but if the bread is just for my family I don’t worry about it.
-I’m thinking of ordering some French Bread pans though.
+Sometimes they touch a little after they rise and bake, but if the bread is just for my family, I don’t worry about it.
+I’m thinking of ordering some French bread pans, though.
 They help ensure a nice shape to your bread.

-Can I use this dough for pizza instead of French Bread?
+Can I use this dough for pizza instead of French bread?

 Can I use whole wheat flour with this Easy French Bread Recipe?